maximusrex/web-project-design/schedule.md

 ### November 16, 2021

-RunwayML and/or ML5.js for machine learning
+**Zoom Class**

+Link: tbd

+Final project workshop session / drop-in for consultation

 ---

 ### November 18, 2021

-Open for JS Library/Framework of your choosing
+RunwayML and/or ML5.js for machine learning

 ---

 ### November 23, 2021

-Final Project Workshop
+Con't with ML5.js and/or CLM Tracker (face/gesture tracking)

 ---